htcondor/htmap/README.md

    Install wherever you want.
 1. Set up your `PATH` so that it includes `miniconda3/bin` (the `bin` directory in that fresh Python install, wherever it is), at least temporarily.
    `which python` and `which pip` should both point to executables in that `bin` directory.
-1. `pip install cloudpickle htcondor` - install cloudpickle and the HTCondor bindings.
+1. `pip install cloudpickle htcondor==8.7.9rc3` - install cloudpickle and the HTCondor bindings.
 1. `git clone https://github.com/JoshKarpel/htcmap` somewhere.
 1. `pip install -e path/to/htcmap/` - do a local, editable install of htcmap so that you can run it on the submit node.